People who struggle with mental health often have the most difficult time finding and maintaining a job.

 Veterinarian

-There are numerous studies that have shown human-animal interaction to have a positive effect on a person’s mental health. ³ With that said, though working as a veterinarian may be stressful, it can also have a number of satisfactory outcomes.
+Numerous studies have shown that human-animal interaction has a positive effect on mental health. ³ Though working as a veterinarian may be stressful, it can also provide you with a sense of purpose and mental satisfaction.

-Still, if working within the medical field isn’t your style, there remains a number of opportunities to work with animals.
+Still, if working within the medical field isn’t your style, there are other opportunities to work with animals.
 These include dog-walking, pet-sitting, and training animals for pet therapy.

 Tips for Coping with Bipolar Disorder at Work

-Regardless of the career path you decide to take, the most important aspect of maintaining a job is to also maintain your mental health.
+Regardless of the career path you decide to take, the most important element of your job is to maintain your mental health.
 For those struggling with bipolar disorder within a workplace, we recommend you:

-• Continue With Treatment – If you’re currently receiving treatment from a medical professional, stick to it.
+- Continue With Treatment – If you receive treatment from a medical professional, stick to it.
 Your doctor will understand your mental health on a personal level and set you up on the right path.

-• Take It Easy – Remember, you’re bound to do your job better if you’re in the right mental state.
-Therefore, if you’re not feeling right, make sure to take the time to ease your mind.
+- Take It Easy – Remember, you’re bound to do your job better if you’re in the right mental state.
+Therefore, if you’re not feeling right, take the time to ease your mind.
 Whether it’s through a hobby or a vacation, make sure you find the time to focus on keeping your mental health together.

 Final Word